Vignesh-Poonja/Jenkins/README.md

 3. **Automated tests** are executed to check for issues.
 4. If successful, Jenkins **deploys the application** to a test or production environment.

-## Why Use Jenkins?
-- 🚀 Speeds up software development and deployment.
-- 🔍 Ensures **code quality** with automated testing.
-- 🤖 Reduces human errors by **automating repetitive tasks**.
-- ☁️ Works well with **DevOps and cloud environments**.

 ## Getting Started
 To install Jenkins on an AWS EC2 instance, follow these steps: